tototoshi/sbtscalariform/README.md

 Add plugin
 ----------

-To use the plugin in a project add the following to `project/plugins/build.sbt`:
+To use the plugin in a project add the following to `project/plugins.sbt`:

     resolvers += "Typesafe Repo" at "http://repo.typesafe.com/typesafe/releases/"

-    libraryDependencies += "com.typesafe.sbt-scalariform" %% "sbt-scalariform" % "0.1.2"
+    addSbtPlugin("com.typesafe.sbtscalariform" % "sbt-scalariform" % "0.1.3")

 Add settings